 This lesson will set the stage for the remainder of the course by introducing the major project management activities that establish it as a formal field of study.
 You will learn how to plan and control a project and see how project tools help you work effectively and efficiently.
 You will see how human behavior affects your projects and also determine the role of risk management, quality assurance, purchasing, and politics.

 The Internet is a storehouse of useful project management information.
-Today you will learn how to access and use project management resources you will find on the World Wide Web.
+In this lesson, you will learn how to access and use project management resources that you find on the web.
 You will also discover how to use the four phases of the project life cycle—conceptualization and definition, planning, implementation, and completion and closure—in creating your project plan and putting it into practice.

 This lesson focuses on the planning activity as a key factor in helping you succeed with project management.
 In any enterprise, planning should be the first activity performed.
 It sets the stage for the remainder of project management activities.
 You will learn about the importance of strategic planning as a backdrop for your project plan.
 You will discover the elements of planning, understand why many people are reluctant to plan, and learn how the 5 Ws and 1H can help you to create a sound project plan.

 This lesson may be the most important one in the course: A highly functional project team and an excellent project manager are critical success factors for any project.
-You will learn about a project manager's roles and responsibilities, and also required skills and competencies.
+You will learn about a project manager's roles and responsibilities as well as their required skills and competencies.
 To support your project manager, you will discover the characteristics of a team, see how a team comes together, and find out how to use effective team building activities.

 This lesson explores two different sides of the same coin (deliverables and stakeholders).
 You will develop an understanding of methods that will help you generate excellent ideas to provide project solutions that satisfy expectations.
 You will learn how deliverables are prone to change and see how quality function deployment (QFD) identifies and satisfies stakeholder requirements.
 You will understand how brainstorming, brainwriting, the nominal group technique, and affinity diagrams lead to excellent project management ideas.